tolitius/chazel/README.md

 Near Cache is highly recommended for data structures that are mostly read.
 The idea is to bring data closer to the caller, and keep it in sync with the source.

-Here is from official [Near Ccache docs](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#near-cache):
+Here is from the official [Near Cache docs](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#near-cache):

 > Map or Cache entries in Hazelcast are partitioned across the cluster members.
 Hazelcast clients _do not have local data at all_.
 Suppose you read the key k a number of times from a Hazelcast client or k is owned by another member in your cluster.
 Then each `map.get(k)` or `cache.get(k)` will be a remote operation, which creates a lot of network trips.
 If you have a data structure that is mostly read, then you should consider creating a local Near Cache, so that reads are sped up and less network traffic is created.